 It’s all happening down at the zoo and with over 70 acres, situated in the northeast of Franklin Park, there’s more than enough action to fill an entire day or at least an afternoon.
 You’ll discover over 1,000 animals in residence, including: kangaroos, zebras, giraffes and tigers with, one of the oldest, Christopher the Lion, the undisputed star of the show.
 The zoo is split into several areas, including: Tropical Forest, Kalahari Kingdom and Outback trail, with plenty of activities and live presentations to keep the kids enthused and smiling.

 The top two skyscrapers

-Affectionately referred to as just The Hancock, the John Hancock Tower, renamed 200 Clarendon in 2015, has been a permanent fixture on the Boston skyline since the late 70’s and, as it stands at almost 800 feet tall, it’s pretty hard to miss.
+Affectionately referred to as just The Hancock, the John Hancock Tower, renamed 200 Clarendon, has been a permanent fixture on the Boston skyline since the late 70’s and, as it stands at almost 800 feet tall, it’s pretty hard to miss.
 If you’re hoping to catch the view from the top then you’ll be out of luck however, the neighbouring Prudential Tower, Boston’s second tallest building, has an observation deck on the 50th floor and offers some awesome views as well as a restaurant, two floors higher up.

 Old Ironsides is a massive three-mast frigate that is regarded as the oldest floating vessel of its kind.
 Built in Boston and now residing at Pier One within the old Charlestown yard, this warship forms the last stop on the Boston Freedom Trail and presents visitors with a chance to tour and find out more about her fascinating naval heritage.
 With loads of educational and historic events taking place throughout the year this is one of Boston’s fondest sites and even if you’re not completing the whole Freedom Trail, it’s well-worth stepping on-board and soaking up the salty tales.